 Let me go to Greg Jarrett.

-Uh by the way, you're two weeks away.
+By the way, you're two weeks away.

 I've read the book now in total.

-It is the defining read on and the title captures everything, the Russia hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump.
+It is the defining read on, and the title captures everything, the Russia hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump.

 It's true.

-They colluded to twist the law and make up facts and exonerate Hillary Clinton, even though she clearly violated multiple uh federal statutes.
+They colluded to twist the law and make up facts and exonerate Hillary Clinton, even though she clearly violated multiple federal statutes.

-And then on the very same day they cleared her, the FBI is meeting in London for the first time with the author of the dossier, and the FBI uh and the DOJ were off to the races to try to frame Donald Trump for things he did not do.
+And then on the very same day they cleared her, the FBI is meeting in London for the first time with the author of the dossier.

-And the dossier was the linchpin.
+And the dossier was the lynchpin.

-It was phony, it was fabricated from the beginning.
+It was fabricated from the beginning.

-Yes, you're you're absolutely correct.
+Yes, you're absolutely correct.

-You you write about it in the book.
+You write about it in the book.

-Page 100 it begins.
+Page 100, it begins.

 Brennan is the instigator.